ahmadjamalkta/inet-showcases/visualizer/interfacetable/doc/index.rst

 inspection can help to verify that the result matches the expectations.
-While it is true that addresses and other interface data can also be accessed in the GUI by diving into the interface tables of each node, that is tedious, and unsuitable for getting an overview.
+While it is true that addresses and other interface data can also be accessed in the GUI by diving into the interface tables of each node, that is tedious and unsuitable for getting an overview.

 This showcase contains two example simulations.
 The first one demonstrates the visualization with the visualizer's default settings, the second one is